 The Thompson family made an impact on the development of early Canada through their involvement in politics, business, the military and later in the arts.
 David Thompson first came to the area and started a saw mill in 1834 followed by a grist mill in 1836.
 He laid out the former town of Indiana which developed around the new private business called The Grand River Navigation Company of which Thompson was a promoter.

-Dear members and friends, September is here, and though the leaves are starting to change, this week it feels like summer has made a comeback!
-Better late than never, we say.
-To view our September 2017 newsletter, simply click on the link below in this blog post and download the PDF to your computer or […]
+Dear members and friends, 2017 is coming to a close, and it’s hard to believe we have our final monthly newsletter of the year ready for you just in time for the Christmas break!
+To view our December 2017 newsletter, simply click on the link below in this blog post and download the PDF to […]

 Winter Hours – October 10/17 to May 18/18